sbaldasty/heracleum/README.md

 It looks like we could do poison detection with a [custom strategy implementation](https://flower.ai/docs/framework/how-to-implement-strategies.html) on the server.

+Here are [flower baselines](https://flower.ai/docs/baselines/how-to-contribute-baselines.html).
+They are reproductions of the results of papers.
+We should consider contributing one for EIFFeL since we will be reproducing a portion of their work.

 # Tasks
 - [x] Create github repository
 - [x] Run a conda demo